microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-luis.md

 ## Update recognizer

-1. Click on `WeatherBot.Main` in the left dialog navigation panel, go to the properties panel for this dialog and locate the `Recognizer type` option and set it to `LUIS`
+1. Click on `WeatherBot.Main` in the left dialog navigation panel, go to the properties panel for this dialog and locate the **Recognizer Type** option and set it to `LUIS`

    ![](../media/tutorial-weatherbot/07/luis-recognizer.png)